Rookfighter/pso-cpp/README.md

     optimizer.setMaxIterations(100);

     // Set the minimum change of the x-values (particles) (default is 1e-6).
-    // If the change is lower then the optimizer stops minimizing. optimizer.setEpsilonX(1e-3);
+    // If the change in the current iteration is lower than this value, then
+    // the optimizer stops minimizing.
+    optimizer.setMinParticleChange(1e-3);

     // Set the minimum change of the function values (default is 1e-6).
-    // If the change is lower then the optimizer stops minimizing. optimizer.setEpsilonF(1e-3);
+    // If the change in the current iteration is lower than this value, then
+    // the optimizer stops minimizing.
+    optimizer.setMinFunctionChange(1e-3);

     // Set the number of threads used for evaluation (OpenMP only).
     // Set it to 0 or negative for auto detection (default is 1).